A campaign to support a national leader in workforce development

 Towards Employment helps people overcome poverty, justice system involvement and other challenges in their lives to gain the skills and experience needed to connect to a family sustaining career.
 Our evidence based, employer-driven training and holistic support, coaching and mentorship combine to lift people out of poverty and towards self-sufficiency.

 What are the challenges we address?

-It's 2021 and the MIT Living Wage Calculator figures a living wage for a household comprised of one adult and one child in Cuyahoga County is 237% higher than minimum wage.
+The most recent MIT Living Wage Calculator figured a living wage for a household comprised of one adult and one child in Cuyahoga County was 237% higher than minimum wage.
 In 2021 the minimum wage in the state of Ohio is $8.80 per hour.
 In 2023, with a rise in the minimum wage in the state of Ohio to $10.10 per hour, those wages still only reach less than 50% of a living wage.

 What makes our solutions special?

 What are our campaign goals?

 We are reaching out to people who have supported Towards Employment to share the success of the WorkAdvance model, which will help 3,000 low-income Clevelanders over the next three years.

 We project the return on investment to be that graduates will earn more than $21 million in above-minimum average wages over the next 3 years.